dymonyx/api-weather-app/ansible/roles/k8s/README.md

 Special Tasks
 -------------

-This role includes a task that runs kubeadm init only on the first node to initialize the Kubernetes cluster - `kubeadm-_init`.
+This role includes a task that runs kubeadm init only on the first node to initialize the Kubernetes cluster - `kubeadm_init`.

 Example Playbook
 ----------------